Your web browser is outdated and may be insecure

 Nursing staff do not feel valued and are looking for urgent action.
 Their concerns relate to understaffed shifts, poor patient care and nursing careers trapped at the lowest pay grades in an outdated structure that can no longer expertly evaluate modern nursing.
 RCN members need to see that the government’s reform agenda will transform their profession as a central part of improving care for the public.

 A 5.5% consolidated pay award for all directly employed NHS staff employed on Agenda for Change terms and conditions was announced by the Westminster government on 29 July 2024, it will be backdated to 1 April 2024.
-You can expect to see the 5.5% pay increase reflected in your October pay.
-While the increase to salaries and intermediate pay point for bands 8 and is expected to be implemented with retrospective pay in November salaries.
+The 5.5% pay increase should have been reflected in your October pay, with back pay to be paid in the November pay round.

 The Westminster government accepted the recommendation of the NHS PRB, to add an intermediate pay point at each of bands 8a, 8b, 8c, 8d and 9 to which staff should progress after two years at the respective band.